 Get into the Learning Portal with the help of an instructor who is part of the global Cirrus training partner network.

 Cirrus Approach™, the training department of Cirrus Aircraft, promotes a global network of training providers.
 Deliveries of new aircraft include factory training.
 Recurrent and transition training for used Cirrus aircraft can be provided by independent Cirrus Standardized Instructor Pilots (CSIP) or instructors at Cirrus Training Centers (CTC).
-All of these training partners commit to using and following the standardized procedures that keep Cirrus pilots safe.
+All of these training partners commit to using and following the standardized procedures that keep COPA Pilots safe.

 Use the Cirrus locator to find instructors near you: